 You’ve completed a PCB design and are ready to send the design to be manufactured.
-Experienced designers understand that PCB manufacturers require the design to be exported to a format like Gerber or ODB++.
+It is understood by experienced designers that PCB manufacturers require the design to be exported to a format like Gerber of ODB++.
 But the file export process isn’t always straightforward, and, depending on the PCB manufacturer, specific requirements may vary.
-Here are some helpful design file guidelines that will make the Bay Area Circuits ordering & manufacturing process go smoothly; we’re confident you’ll find these to be useful no matter who is manufacturing your next PCB design project.
+Here are some helpful design file guidelines that will make the Bay Area Circuits ordering & manufacturing process go smoothly; no matter who is manufacturing your next PCB design project, we’re confident you’ll find these to be useful.

 PCB Design File Basics

 In general, you’ll need to provide your PCB manufacturer with the following files:

 Board Outline (sometimes embedded in another file)

 Of course, the file requirements will vary depending on the design.
 For example, a single-sided board with no soldermask will require fewer files, while a multi-layer board with many inner layers will require more files.
 It’s a good practice to not include any more files than necessary – don’t submit a soldermask or silkscreen layer if you don’t want soldermask or silkscreen on the board.

 The NC Drill file should be included in Excellon, 2.4 trailing format.
 Separate files may be provided for plated and non-plated holes, but this is not necessary unless a non-plated hole will be drilled through copper.

 Important Tip!
 Because many PCB design software applications require the Drill file to be exported as a separate process from the rest of the design files, this is the most commonly forgotten file.
 Be sure to include this file to prevent manufacturing delays.

 The Board Outline is another file that is often overlooked.
 This file can either be a stand-alone file, or be included within other layer files, depending on the PCB design software application used.
 In any case, the Board Outline identifies the critical outer dimensions of the design and must be known before manufacturing can proceed.